Nirvana - where time stands still

 For a distant observer, measured time slows to a standstill as an object approaches the event horizon of a Schwarzschild black hole.

 With the new solution proposed here, every point inside the event horizon of a black hole is sitting on a local event horizon, where, for a distant observer, measured time would slow to a standstill (if it were visible).
 This follows because the metric function in Schwarzschild coordinates will always approach infinity at each (local) event horizon.
-When considering the path of an object falling 'through' the event horizon, one has to consider what happens to that path once time stands still.
+When considering the path of an object 'falling through' the event horizon, one has to consider what happens to that path once time stands still.
 Further movement becomes impossible, so all paths terminate at the event horizon.
 In no sense does this violate Einstein's equivalence principle.
-Just treat infinity as a limit: with the metric approaching infinity, time slows down at an ever decreasing rate.
-A particle approaching the event horizon would still be obeying the equivalence principal all the way until further movement ceases entirely.
-In the limit, this must still be true.
-As time ceases to make further progress, there will be no further movement whatsoever, but an observer falling towards an event horizon would be completely unaware of this as their body clock slows to a standstill.
+The equivalence principle simply states that the results of any experiment will not distinguish any change.
+When time stops, all experiments must cease and so no difference can ever be detected, as required by the principle.
 A different concern sometimes raised is the idea of infinity, as it were, just hanging in space.
 In fact, this idea is also a mistake.
-These points are at infinity on the time axis and should cause no more undue concern than similar points at infinity on the extremities of other axes.
+These points are at infinity on the time axis, and not on a spatial axis.
+It should cause no more undue concern than similar points at infinity on the extremities of the other three axes.

 Now let us now look at the special properties of a body without the progress of time.